cognifloyd/stackstorm-octopusdeploy/README.md

 ## Actions

-Currently, the following actions listed bellow are supported:
+The following actions are supported:

 ### Projects